spiral-software/fftx/README.md

 ```
 **NOTE:** Before attempting to build ensure you have set environment variable **SPIRAL_HOME** to point to your **spiral-software** instance.

+You can build the example for CPU or GPU (for those examples that support GPU).
+By default they are built for CPU (this is your only option if your machine doesn't have a GPU or the NVIDIA nvcc compiler).
 To build the software do the following:
 ```
 mkdir build
 cd build
+cmake ..				# build for CPU, *OR* cmake -D_codegen=CPU ..			# build for CPU, *OR*
-cmake ..
+cmake -D_codegen=GPU ..			# build for GPU
 ```
 If you are building on Linux or Linux like systems then do:
 ```